-I pride myself in being able to tailor my tuition to the needs of the clients, using simple yet effective instruction.
+I pride myself in being able to tailor my ski tuition to the needs of the clients, using simple yet effective instruction.
 My philosophy is that skiing is about going from A to B as efficiently as possible and having as much fun as possible on the way, whatever the conditions.

 I was fortunate enough to be introduced to skiing when I was very young (age 2!) on the slopes of my local golf course then at The Lecht in Scotland.
 Right from the beginning I developed a passion for the sport which has grown and grown since that time.

-Between the ages of 6 and 18 I was involved in ski racing winning National titles and representing the British Children's Team and then the Scottish Team at International races.
+Between the ages of 6 and 18 I was involved in ski racing winning national titles and representing the British Children's Team and then the Scottish Team at international races.

 Following this my passion developed into ski mountaineering and off-piste skiing doing classic ski tours in Europe, skiing wilderness peaks in Patagonia, skiing on Chilean Volcanoes, a ski ascent of Mont Elbrus and most recently spring skiing in the Lyngen Alps in Norway.

 I have been teaching skiing in the French alps for 12 years, working for New Generation in Meribel back in 2003 and having worked for BASS Chamonix for 6 seasons from 2005 until 2010.
 During that time I have gained substanial knowledge of the local ski terrain allowing me to find the most suitable place for your lessons.
-Whilst being in Chamonix I have delivered Continuing Professional Development (CPD) to the British Mountain Guides and work as a trainer on the BASI Mountain Safety Courses training aspiring instructors.
+Whilst based in Chamonix I have delivered Continuing Professional Development (CPD) to the British Mountain Guides and work as a trainer on the BASI Mountain Safety Courses training aspiring instructors.

 Not only am I passionate about skiing, but also about teaching and seeing my clients progress, something that I believe is an essential ingredient when I am delivering lessons.